ramesh2543270/musicRecommender/Pre Processing.md

+### Save as SAV files

-### The below code will save all the tracks attribute in .sav file. we can use this file at a later point for recommendation.
+The below code will save all the tracks attribute in .sav file. we can use this file at a later point for recommendation.
 Saving these files helped us getting all the attributes of MPD song list. we had issue earlier while running for MPD data as this ran for multiple days and any failure caused lot of time wastage.
 So it was computationally very expenive process, so had to use .sav file to store locally.

+Note: spotify.audio_features API can take a maximum of 50 uris as input, so we are incrementing our counter with 50.